cainhopwood/aws-ml-workshop-starter-kit/content/OnDemandTracks/dev_ops/_index.en.md

 +++
-title = "Supercharged customer experience with AWS Amplify, Amazon Pinpoint, and Amazon Personalize" description = "In this session, we explore how to leverage data effectively when building engaging web applications like an ecommerce website.
-We explore how we can easily instrument and send real-time analytics to the backend through the use of AWS Amplify and how we can understand our customers and their personalised preferences with Amazon Pinpoint.
-Finally, we look at how to integrate Amazon Personalize to provide a real-time recommendation engine." chapter = false difficulty = "300" time = "45 minutes"
+title = "DevOps for data science: Operationalising machine learning" description = "Organisations are recognising the importance of cross-functional expertise and efficient tooling when bringing AI-driven products to market.
+In this session, learn how to build an end-to-end pipeline for continuous delivery of ML models.
+Also learn how to automate MLOps with Amazon SageMaker and serverless workflows to build, deploy, and monitor models at scale to maximise the business value to your organisation." chapter = false difficulty = "300" time = "45 minutes"